Commensurability Among Deligne-Mostow Monodromy Groups: Commensurability Invariant: Boundary Divisors of Toroidal Compactifications

 Let $\Gamma_\nu$ be a Deligne--Mostow lattice associated with tuple $\mu$.
 Deligne--Mostow \cite[Section 4]{deligne1986monodromy} describes the compactification of the ball quotient $\Gamma_\mu \bs \BB(V_\mu)$ by adding cusps as follows.
 Let $\mu=(\mu_1\cdots \mu_{n+3})$.
 Then each cusp corresponds to a partition of index set $\{1,2,\cdots, n+3\}$ into two parts $S_1\sqcup S_2$, such that the weight of each part is

 The cusps defined this way are semistable points in Mumford's geometric invariant theory and the corresponding compactification of $\Gamma_\mu\bs \BB(V_\mu)$ is a GIT compactification.
-In \cite[Corollary 7.3]{deligne1986monodromy}, it is proved that under period map, these semistable points are the cusps in Siu-Yau's metric compactification.
+In \cite[Corollary 7.3]{deligne1986monodromy}, it is proved that under period map, these semistable points are the cusps in Siu--Yau's metric compactification.

 Denote by $b$ a cusp corresponding to a fixed partition $S_1\sqcup S_2$.
 Next we describe certain elements in the stabilizer group $\Gamma_b$ of $b$ in $\Gamma_\mu$.
 First recall the monodromy representation inducing $\Gamma_\mu$.
 For each pair of indices $1\leq i\neq j\leq n+3$, define the main diagonal in the moduli spaces